sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_classification.md

 Now that we have a functioning model, we can refine it to improve it.
 A good way to think about this process is "how can I make the model as simple as possible while still maintaining its predictive power."
 This concept is called "parsimony," and many scientific fields pursue parsimony when developing models.

 You can refine the model by iteratively removing predictor variables, as mentioned above, but there are also many other refinements you could make to the input data or model parameters.
-These are listed in the [Discussion Tab](https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/04_discussion.html).
+These are listed in the <a href="https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/04_discussion.html" target="_blank" rel="noopener noreferrer">Discussion Tab</a>.

 Code checkpoint: check your work in `users/ee-scripts/Liberia_Forest_SIG_workshops/09_classification_GEE/2 classification`.